DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 Every debit transaction should be authenticated by demand of the issuing banks and card brands, to ensure better safety.

-To authenticate a debit transaction, we use the EMV 3DS 2.0 protocol; this protocol is a script integrated to your e-commerce that verifies the identity of the buyer while keeping a positive shopping experience and reducing the risk of fraud.
+To authenticate a debit transaction, we use the EMV 3DS 2.0 protocol; this protocol is a script integrated to your e-commerce that verifies the identity of the shopper while keeping a positive shopping experience and reducing the risk of fraud.

 To integrate the authentication method, check the [3DS 2.0 documentation](https://developercielo.github.io/en/manual/3ds){:target="_blank"}.